CQCL/pytket-docs/manual/manual_backend.rst

     compiled_circ = backend.get_compiled_circuit(circ)
     handle = backend.process_circuit(compiled_circ)

-The exact arguments to :py:meth:`process_circuit` and the means of retrieving results back are dependent on the type of data the :py:class:`Backend` can produce and whether it samples measurements or calculates the internal state of the quantum system.
+The exact arguments to :py:meth:`~pytket.backends.Backend.process_circuit` and the means of retrieving results back are dependent on the type of data the :py:class:`~pytket.backends.Backend` can produce and whether it samples measurements or calculates the internal state of the quantum system.

 Shots and Sampling
 ------------------